Selective Reviews of Bandit Problems in AI via a Statistical View: Concentration Inequalities

-When the r.v.s are unbound like Gaussian r.v., the classical Hoeffding's inequality fails to do non-asymptotic analysis.
-We need the concepts of sub-Gaussian r.v.s to obtain similar Hoeffding-type concentration inequalities for the sum of independent r.v.s.
-In statistical machine learning research, it is typically assumed that the data is a r.v. $X$ (particularly unbounded) and satisfies the Gaussian moment generating function $E{e^{sX}} \approx {e^{{\rm{Var}}(X){s^2}/2}}$ or the tail probability $P(|X| \ge x) \mathbin{\lower.3ex\hbox{$\buildrel<\over{\smash{\scriptstyle\sim}\vphantom{_x}}$}} {e^{ - {x^2}/[2{\rm{Var}}(X)]}}$; see \cite{zhang2020concentration}.
-The sub-class distribution is defined by the Gaussian upper bound for MGF: \begin{Definition} A {zero-mean} r.v. $X \in \mathbb{R}$ satisfies:
+When the r.v.s are unbound, such as Gaussian variables, the~classical Hoeffding's inequality fails for non-asymptotic analysis.
+To~address this, the~concept of sub-Gaussian r.v.s is introduced, allowing Hoeffding-type concentration results to be extended to sums of unbounded random variables.
+Sub-Gaussianity is widely used in statistical machine learning research, where data often exhibit Gaussian-like tail behavior.
+Specifically, a~r.v. $X$ is considered sub-Gaussian if it satisfies a Gaussian-like moment-generating function $E{e^{sX}} \approx {e^{{\rm{Var}}(X){s^2}/2}}$ or tail probability $P(|X| \ge x) \mathbin{\lower.3ex\hbox{$\buildrel<\over{\smash{\scriptstyle\sim}\vphantom{_x}}$}} {e^{ - {x^2}/[2{\rm{Var}}(X)]}}$; see~\cite{zhang2020concentration}.
+For~a rigorous definition, the~sub-Gaussian class is characterized by the MGF bound. \begin{Definition} A {zero-mean} r.v. $X \in \mathbb{R}$ is sub-Gaussian with \textit{variance proxy} ${\sigma^2}$ if its MGF satisfies